vsbabu/cronicle/README.md

 a terminal state, as FAILED or DID_NOT_RUN.

 You will need to call APIs to mark your job as started or finished.
-See the script `cronicle_client_wrapper.sh` to just wrap your existing job in your crontab entry with minimal effort.
+See the script `cronicle-client-wrapper.sh` to just wrap your existing job in your crontab entry with minimal effort.

 Finally, when a `job_run` gets into terminal state via API or via cron inside